Duarte Pacheco: Political career

 Pacheco was appointed as minister of public instruction in April 1928, but resigned in November of the same year.
 However, in that period he carried out a mission that would prove important in the history of Portugal, visiting António de Oliveira Salazar, then a professor in the University of Coimbra, to persuade him to return to the Portuguese capital, Lisbon to become minister of finance, a position he had held in 1926 for just five days before resigning when the conditions he proposed to control rampant overspending were refused.
 Pacheco's mission proved successful and Salazar again became minister of finance, being appointed as prime minister in 1932 and effectively becoming the country's dictator.

 In July 1932 Pacheco was asked by Salazar to become the first minister of public works and communications, a position he held until January 1936, before returning to IST for two years.
-In January 1938 he was appointed as president of Lisbon City Council and in May of 1938 he was reinstated as minister of public works and communications.
+In January 1938 he was appointed as president of Lisbon City Council and in May 1938 he was reinstated as minister of public works and communications.
 In this capacity he initiated, planned, and executed numerous works related to the provision of social housing, the development of roads, and other civil engineering, such as Lisbon Airport, improvement to ports, hydro-electric plants, hospitals, schools, the national stadium and the National Statistics Institute.
 He did not forget his alma mater, building a new headquarters for the IST.
 He was also responsible for the organization of the 1940 Portuguese World Exhibition, held in Belém, Lisbon, which included construction of the Monument of the Discoveries of Portugal.
 In addition, he was responsible for the reforestation of the Monsanto Forest Park, now known as the "lungs of Lisbon", with the work mainly being done by prisoners.
 He also instigated a considerable improvement in post and telecommunications services and the water supply and developed an urbanization plan for the entire country.
 Although the 25 de Abril Bridge over the Tagus river was not completed until 1966, Pacheco organized the first commission to investigate its feasibility.

 Monument to Duarte Pacheco in Loulé.